genrosales11/Readme/README.md

 6. Email
 7. License

-Description
+-Description:
 This template allows users to answer a series of questions through the command line in their terminal to rapidly create a ReadMe file

-To install run the following command: open your terminal npm i
+-To install run the following command:

-Contributing
+open your terminal
+npm i

+-Contributing:

 Contact me for future contributions genrosales11@gmail.com

-Tests
+-Tests:

 To run tests, run the following command:

 npm test

-GitHub Username
+-GitHub Username:

 genrosales11
 https://github.com/genrosales11/Readme

-Email
+-Email:

 genrosales11@gmail.com

-License
+-License:

 licensed under the MIT license.